lumaa-dev/BubbleApp/README.md

 # [Threaded](https://apps.lumaa.fr/app/threaded)

-> [!IMPORTANT]
-> The app is currently being tested on TestFlight and will be hitting the App Store later this year.

 [Threaded](https://apps.lumaa.fr/app/threaded) is a very simple [#Mastodon](https://joinmastodon.org) client, that is meant to look like the newest social media [#Threads](https://threads.net/) made by Meta Platforms.
 It integrates perfectly with your Mastodon account, and matches the Threads vibe, while having Mastodon-only features.

 Threaded is free, made in SwiftUI, [#OpenSource](https://github.com/lumaa-dev/ThreadedApp), and doesn't violate [#YourPrivacy](https://apps.lumaa.fr/legal/privacy?app=threaded).
 Follow the [#ThreadedAccount](https://mastodon.online/@Threaded) on Mastodon, for progress, updates, polls, and more...